You are here

 Need for Special Features

-Regarding specialized farming practices such as irrigation and double-cropping, producers must be sure to select insurance policies that allow for such practices.
-For example, if a producer wants to begin irrigating a cotton crop in a county that has otherwise traditionally been strictly nonirrigated, purchasing a nonirrigated insurance policy would not be as valuable due to the lower yields typically associated with nonirrigated cotton.
+Regarding specialized farming practices, such as irrigation and double-cropping, producers must select insurance policies that allow for such practices.
+For example, if a producer wants to begin irrigating a cotton crop in a county that has traditionally been strictly nonirrigated, purchasing a nonirrigated insurance policy would not be as valuable due to the lower yields typically associated with nonirrigated cotton.

 Replanting and prevented planting features in regions with uncertain early-season weather have proven to be valuable to producers.
 A producer must consider geographic and topographic conditions when determining the importance of these features.
 If a producer consistently struggles with suitable planting weather due to fluctuating temperatures, excessive rainfall, or other environmental conditions, then an insurance policy containing replanting and prevented planting provisions could be very valuable.

 The need for special features in a policy can affect not only the choice of policy type but also the choice of coverage level for any given policy.
-For example, replanted and prevented planting provisions will not be available on CAT coverage.
+For example, replanted and prevented planting provisions are not available on CAT coverage.

 Coverage Level

 Producers may wonder what coverage level to select for a given crop insurance policy.
-Selecting a coverage level involves weighing a tradeoff between a higher level of protection and a higher total premium.
+Selecting a coverage level involves weighing a trade-off between a higher level of protection and a higher total premium.
 Additionally, the decision may be influenced by the portion of the premium that is subsidized.
-The higher the coverage level, the lower the amount of the premium that is subsidized by USDA.
+The higher the coverage level, the lower the portion of the premium subsidized by the USDA.
 Table 2 shows premium subsidy factors by coverage level.
-These factors represent the percent of the total premium that is paid by USDA.
+These factors represent the percentage of the total premium paid by the USDA.

 Table 2.
 Subsidy levels for alternative unit structures and products.